keijiro/AudioPreviewTrack/README.md

 it's going to be more than just a utility.
 I used dirty and hackish tricks to implement it, so that it's not recommended for practical purposes.

-If you seriously think that this functionality is a must-have, please give a vote to [Feedback].
+If you seriously think that this functionality is a must-have in Unity, please give a vote to [Feedback].

 [Feedback]: https://feedback.unity3d.com/